 The clinic’s pedagogical and public interest mission relies on the active involvement of faculty, students and partner organizations in projects related to current social justice issues.

 Research is an integral part of the clinic, which aims to influence public debate within and beyond academic circles through the publication of reports, academic scholarship, as well as public events organized at Sciences Po.

-The Sciences Po Law School Clinic covers four specific fields:
+The Sciences Po Law School Clinic covers five specific fields: